GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/quirrel-cheatsheet.md

 ## Bindings and declarations

+- `const` for compile-time scalar constants (folded into bytecode, no lookup;
+  also usable inline inside expressions). `global const` / `global enum` when it must be visible across the module boundary.
+Prefer const for literals and immutable data.
+  Functions can be const if they do not reference any outer variables.
 - `let` = non-reassignable binding, `local` = reassignable.
 Default to `let`;
   use `local` only when you actually reassign. `let t = {}` still allows `t.x <- 1` (the binding is fixed, the object stays mutable; use `freeze()`